bajpaisushil/Quiz_App-Expo/README.md

 You will see a QR code in your terminal.
 Scan this QR code with your device to open the app in Expo Go.

-### Alternative: Run on Emulator/Simulator

-To run the app on an Android emulator or iOS simulator, press `a` for Android or `i` for iOS after running `npx expo start`.

 ## Local Builds
 -------------